2013–14 Derby County F.C. season: Pre-season

 On 17 June, the first round draw of the League Cup was made, with Derby drawing League One outfit Oldham Athletic away.
 In mid-June, Derby accepted a fee for transfer-listed goalkeeper Frank Fielding from Bristol City of League One, a move which was confirmed a week later for a fee of around £200,000.
 At the end of the month, Wigan Athletic had a bid of £1m for John Brayford turned down.
-Two long-speculated transfers were confirmed at the start of July, with goalkeeper Ross Atkins joining Alfreton Town on loan and former loanee Craig Forsyth rejoing the club from Watford on a three-year contract for a reported fee of £150,000.
+Two long-speculated transfers were confirmed at the start of July, with goalkeeper Ross Atkins joining Alfreton Town on loan and former loanee Craig Forsyth rejoins the club from Watford on a three-year contract for a reported fee of £150,000.